Australia to force Facebook and Google to share ad revenue with local news outlets

 “We’re disappointed by the government’s announcement, especially as we’ve worked hard to meet their agreed deadline,” Facebook said.

-“We’ve invested millions of dollars locally to support Australian publishers through content arrangements, partnerships and training for the industry,” Facebook Australia and New Zealand Managing Director Will Easton said in an emailed statement.
+“We’ve invested millions of dollars locally to support Australian publishers through content arrangements, partnerships, and training for the industry,” Facebook Australia and New Zealand managing director Will Easton said in an emailed statement.

 Google said it would continue to cooperate with plans for the media code of conduct.

-“We have sought to work constructively with industry, the ACCC and government to develop a code of conduct, and we will continue to do so in the revised process set out by the Government today,” a Google spokesperson said.
+“We have sought to work constructively with industry, the ACCC, and government to develop a code of conduct, and we will continue to do so in the revised process set out by the government today,” a Google spokesperson said.

 Monday’s move also comes as the new coronavirus pandemic hits Australia’s media business hard, with several regional outlets reporting steep declines in advertising revenue.

-Pending the new code, the federal government last week unveiled a support package for the local media businesses including a 12-month waiver of spectrum tax for commercial television and radio broadcasters, and a A$50 million public interest news gathering program.
+Pending the new code, the federal government last week unveiled a support package for local media businesses, including a 12-month waiver of spectrum tax for commercial television and radio broadcasters and an AU$50 million public interest news gathering program.

-(Reporting by Renju Jose and Colin Packham; Editing by Kenneth Maxwell)
+(Reporting by Renju Jose and Colin Packham, editing by Kenneth Maxwell.)